panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 As background for understanding the Lessons Learned contained in this document, the reader is encouraged to become familiar with the Internet Architecture Board's documents on "What Makes for a Successful Protocol?" {{RFC5218}} and "Planning for Protocol Adoption and Subsequent Transitions" {{RFC8170}}.

-Although these two documents do not specifically target path-aware networking protocols, they are helpful resources on successful protocol adoption and deployment.
+Although these two documents do not specifically target path-aware networking protocols, they are helpful resources for readers seeing to improve their understanding of successful protocol adoption and deployment.

 Because there is an economic aspect to decisions about deployment, the IAB Workshop on Internet Technology Adoption and Transition {{ITAT}} report {{RFC7305}} also provides food for thought.